 - You ride a relatively nice bike.

 - You can’t afford to pay the cost of repairs out of pocket.

 - You plan on riding this bike for the foreseeable future.

 - You’re willing to pay extra for more protection.

 - You can’t afford to repair or replace your bike out of pocket.

 - Your bike is at risk of weather damage, vandalism or theft.

 - You want full protection and are willing to pay for it.

-Are comprehensive policies always the best option?
+Are full coverage policies always the best option?

 To avoid overinsuring your bike, consider what it’s worth and how you use it.
 For example, a 10-year-old 300cc bike might not need comprehensive insurance, as you could end up paying more to insure the bike than it’s actually worth.
-And a dirt bike that you put on a trailer and take to the farm might not need comprehensive insurance.
+And a dirt bike that you put on a trailer and take to the farm might not need collision or comprehensive insurance.